anzemur/literacy-knowledge-base/README.md

 ```

 ### 2. Character sentiments
-To generate the results of character sentiments & protagonist detection you should run the following command:
+To generate the results of character sentiments & protagonist/antagonist detection you should run the following command:
 ```bash
 python src/characters/character_sentiments.py
 ```